nottrobin/docs/src/en/tut-google.md

 Azure, and just as easily deploy Kubernetes, Cassandra or even OpenStack.
 It's the magic of Juju that makes it happen.

-!!!
-Note:
+[note]
 If you already have a controller, such as the one created in the [Getting started with Juju and LXD][tut-lxd] page, this new controller will be seamlessly added alongside.
+[/note]

 ## Installation